 Church of Santa Maria Our Lady of the Incarnation

-The church of Santa Maria can be reached on foot through the steep streets of La Villa, the town’s old Moorish quarter.
+The church of Santa Maria can be reached on foot through the steep streets of La Villa, the town’s old Moorish quarter or by car from the fort.
 There are fabulous views down to the town, across the river valley and to the coast from its lofty position.
 It was built on the site of the town’s main mosque (in fact the main tower is from the original building) and is in keeping with the Moorish-influenced Mudejar architectural style with pointed, rounded and horseshoe arches used inside and outside of the church.

 There is also a small museum devoted to the biggest religious date on the calendar, Semana Santa, or Easter week.
-Free to guests, this small museum is worth a visit not only to get a feel for the differing customs, dress and style of celebration involved but also because of its great importance to the Veleños’ way of life.
+Free to visitors, this small museum is worth a visit not only to get a feel for the differing customs, dress and style of celebration involved but also because of its great importance to the Veleños’ way of life.
+There are two videos of Semana Santa, one in the main building where you stand and the other below the cloisters where there are seats.
+There is also a Moorish aljibe (water well) under the main church building.

 Address: Calle Real de La Villa.
 Open: Tues-Sat 10.00 – 14.00 & 17.00 – 20.00, Sun / holidays 10.00 – 14.00